Rice Formula for processes with jumps and applications: Examples

 \end{remark}

 The goal of the rest of this section is to show that this upper bound is sharp.
-In order to do that, we use the lower bound given in equation \eqref{markovb} for the overlife function of the maximum $M(T)$.
-So we have to deal with the second moment of the number up-crossings. \begin{theorem} Let the processes $\Zc,\X$ and $\Jc$ be as in Corollary \ref{theorem:gauusest}.
-If in addition $\Jc$ is a Poisson-auto-regressive process, and $\Zc$ verifies that $\Gamma(\tau)\neq\pm 1/2$ for all $\tau$ and the Geman condition:
+In order to do that, we use the lower bound given in equation \eqref{markovb} for the tail of the distribution of the maximum $M(T)$.
+So we have to deal with the second moment of the number up-crossings. \begin{theorem} Let the processes $\Zc,\Jc$ and $\X$ be as in Corollary \ref{theorem:gauusest}.
+If in addition $\Jc$ is a PAR($\rho,\lambda$) process, and $\Zc$ verifies that $\Gamma(\tau)\neq\pm 1/2$ for all $\tau>0$ and the Geman condition:

-where $\theta$ is defined by $\Gamma(\tau)=1-\lambda_2\tau^{2}/2+\theta(\tau)$.
+where $\theta$ is defined by $\Gamma(\tau)=1+\Gamma^{\prime\prime}(0)\tau^{2}/2+\theta(\tau)$.
 Then

 \end{theorem} \begin{proof} It suffices to show that the additional terms in \eqref{markovb}, w.r.t. \eqref{markova}, are $o(\varphi(u))$.
 Since